Writing copy is tough.

 We’re biologically structured to avoid pain.
 So if you can trigger that feeling of pain, your readers will be more likely to pursue your solution.

-This section will explain a few copywriting tips that can help you agitate the problem.
+This section will explain a few copywriting tips to agitate the problem.

 Opposing attitudes can be stronger than supporting attitudes.